Leo-brbt/EMF-Ears/README.md

 # EMF-Ears

-This is my EMF Ears Gerber files
+This is my EMF Ears Gerber files.
 I've made the layout from the schematic of a Makezine article :

 https://makezine.com/projects/weekend-project-sample-weird-sounds-electromagnetic-fields/